natlogica/hundred-days/r1-log.md

 ### R1D11
 Today's focus is to build a capstone project that incorporates all the concepts we have used so far.
 The goal is to create a blackjack card game.
 At the moment, it is a text only game, but it uses the standard mechanics of the card game, working toward (but not exceeding) a sum of 21.

+### R1D12
+Learning about the scope of variables and namespaces.
+Today's project was to create a number guessing game.